Health Topics

 What is a rheumatoid factor (RF) test?

-A rheumatoid factor (RF) test looks for rheumatoid factor (RF) in a sample of your blood.
-Rheumatoid factors are proteins made by the immune system.
+A rheumatoid factor (RF) test checks a sample of your blood for rheumatoid factor, a protein made by the immune system.

-Not everyone has rheumatoid factors in their blood.
-And some people who have them are healthy.
-But if you have certain symptoms and higher levels or rheumatoid factors, you may have an autoimmune disorder or another health problem related to high RF levels.
+Many people have small amounts of RF in their blood and are healthy.
+Even high amounts aren't always a sign of a health condition.
+But if you have certain symptoms and higher levels of rheumatoid factors, you may have an autoimmune disorder or another health condition related to high RF levels.

 Other names: RF Blood Test